 Tips for Successfully Building a New Home

-Carefully examine any proposal given to you by a general contractor to ensure that EVERYTHING is spelled out in detail and in writing.
-The contract should include time estimates, all costs and specifics of the materials being used as well as warranty information, typically 1 year.
+As you get started with your contract, always carefully examine any proposal given to you by a general contractor to ensure that EVERYTHING is spelled out in detail in writing.
+The contract should include time estimates, all costs, and specifics of the materials being used as well as warranty information, typically 1 year.

 Talk to anyone who has built a new home and they will tell you that they ran over budget.
 I recommend getting as much included in your initial contract as possible.
-A builder is more likely to give you better pricing up front when he is trying to close the deal.
-If possible have your builder completely include the cost of your septic system and well if applicable, these are two areas which often seem to run over the allowances given.
-Typically a builder's
+A builder is more likely to give you better pricing upfront when he is trying to close the deal.
+If possible have your builder completely include the cost of your septic system and well if applicable, these are two areas that often seem to run over the allowances given.

-contract will include an allowance for septic fill (materials to build a town approved septic system such as special sand) and a specified number of feet drilled for the well with the cost for each additional foot.
-Have him take the risk on estimating these items, you could easily run over budget by thousands of dollars, an experienced builder should be able to estimate both septic and well costs based on other houses in the area.
+Typically a builder's contract will include an allowance for septic fill (materials to build a town approved septic system such as special sand) and a specified number of feet drilled for the well with the cost for each additional foot.
+Have him take the risk of estimating these items, you could easily run over budget by thousands of dollars, an experienced builder should be able to estimate both septic and well costs based on other houses in the area.

 Hire an Attorney before Signing Anything

-Definitely have an attorney examine your contract prior to signing of giving the builder any money.
+Have an attorney examine your contract before signing of giving the builder any money.
 You want to ensure that you minimize your risks and that you are giving the builder only the appropriate deposits.
 Check with your attorney, if you are required to give the builder a large deposit to close your deal the attorney may be able to record an interest in the builder's land on your town records.
 This will provide you with some recourse if the builder goes bankrupt before finishing the project.